acidburn0zzz/nolith-release-tools/doc/security.md

 **Note:** Please change `FETCH_HEAD` to `dev/X-Y-stable` in the commit message so it's obvious what was the merge remotes & branches when viewing the history.

+### About the blog post

+Create the blog post merge request only once all the [EE packages are built and available], and all the [CE packages are built and available].

+Before that, you can share the draft either in a private snippet, a confidential issue or by any other secure and private means.

+[EE packages are built and available]: https://dev.gitlab.org/gitlab/omnibus-gitlab/commits/<%= version.stable_branch(ee: true) %>
+[CE packages are built and available]: https://dev.gitlab.org/gitlab/omnibus-gitlab/commits/<%= version.stable_branch %>

 ### After the release

 After the packages are built and announced on our blog, you can safely merge the